cucumber007/publish/README.md

 This folder should be placed in Dropbox root to be able to share it's data with ChatGPT.

+This folder should be regularly backed up to Syncthing/Projects/publish_backup

 ## Structure

 - `docs/`